About Us

 Meet the CEDI team

-Amelia Gibson, PhD
+Amelia Gibson, MLIS, PhD

 Amelia Gibson is an Associate Professor at the College of Information Studies and the director of the CEDI Lab.